Whole Life Carbon Assessment, GLA / RICS

 Input annual energy or water consumption (B6 & B7)

-For your first assessment, the electricity profile selected should be 'Electricity, United Kingdom, SAP 10.1 (regulated and unregulated)'.
+For your assessment, the electricity profile selected should be 'Electricity, United Kingdom, SAP 10.1 and 10.2'.

 Input construction site operations data (A5 & Optional C1)

-Input construction site operations data and include a C1 deconstruction/demolition scenario if you have used one of the advanced end of life options in the LCA parameters.
+Input construction site operations data and include a C1 deconstruction/demolition scenario if you have used one of the advanced end-of-life options (market-based or EPD EOL) in the LCA parameters.

 Input emissions and removals query (Optional B1)

-Input refrigerants, concrete carbonisation and vegetation carbon withdrawals.
+Input refrigerants, concrete carbonization and vegetation carbon withdrawals.

 Input annual maintenance (B2)